B2B Buyer Journey Glossary

 Sales Qualified Lead (SQL)

 Sales qualified lead is a prospect who has been vetted by sales as having genuine purchase intent, budget, and decision-making authority.
-SQLs represent higher-quality opportunities than MQLs because they have been validated through direct sales interaction and qualification processes.
+SQLs represent higher-quality opportunities than MQLs because direct sales interaction and qualification processes have validated them.
 Companies typically see SQL to opportunity conversion rates of 25-40% in enterprise software sales.

 Related terms: